Code-Institute-Submissions/langs-bar/README.md

 ## Bugs & Fixes

 - Date format in production on the events cards are backwards but correct locally.
-This was fixed by using { event.date | date: "D M Y" }, we must do this because of the way postgres handles date formatting.
+This was fixed by using { event.date | date: "jS M Y" }, we must do this because of the way postgres handles date formatting.

 ## Testing